mahsan15/WebDev-tools/README.md

 ## Acknowledgements

-We would like to express our gratitude to the open-source community and all the online information to make this possible.
+I would like to express my gratitude to the open-source community and all the online information to make this possible.

 ## Contact

-If you have any questions or feedback, feel free to contact us at ahsant2709@gmail.com
+If you have any questions or feedback, feel free to contact me at ahsant2709@gmail.com

-Thank you for visiting our Web Developer Tools website!
-We hope you find these tools helpful in your web development journey.
+Thank you for visiting the Web Developer Tools website!
+I hope you find these tools helpful in your web development journey.
 Happy coding!